jayam04/jympatel.github.io/index.md

 ---
 title: jympatel.github.io
-description: a web with some codes and posts! \n\n .
+description: a web with some codes and posts!
-buyMeCoffee: false
 ---

 ## projects